-On June 26, 2019, the Company, through a wholly-owned subsidiary, entered into a transaction with a wholly-owned subsidiary of Josemaria whereby the Company extended its right to use Josemaria's Batidero Camp in Argentina.
+On June 26, 2019, the Company, through a wholly-owned subsidiary, entered into a transaction with a wholly-owned subsidiary of Josemaria Resources Inc. ("Josemaria", a 100%-owned subsidiary of Lundin Mining Corporation) whereby the Company extended its right to use Josemaria's Batidero Camp in Argentina.